Q: What is Marquette University’s salary structure?

 Q: What is entailed in a job analysis project/overview?

-Answer: Jennifer Burns, Compensation Manager, will work with the incumbent of the position and their immediate supervisor or the whole department/college.
+Answer: Jennifer Burns, Director of Compensation, will work with the incumbent of the position and their immediate supervisor or the whole department/college.
 Information regarding individual job responsibilities, suggestions/concerns regarding positions, organizational structure and compensation will be reviewed.

 Q: Where do I find a job description for my position?